foxthefox/ioBroker.fritzdect/README.md

 ### 2.0.0 Breaking Changes in datapoints and structures (wip)
 * refactoring of the code
-* new fritzapi to either used md5 or pbkf2 decryption, needed for FW >7.24
+* new fritzapi to either used md5 or pbkf2 decryption, needed for fritzbox FW >7.24
 * **usage of AHA API returned values as datapoint identifier**
 * **grouping of buttons under the DECT440**
 * DECT500 groups
 * accepting blocktime from fritzbox
+* announcing new detected datapoints delivered by fritzbox
+* rounding of float values to 1 digit after comma

 ### 1.1.4 (npm)
 * blinds control